Yarrow: Invasive Or Not?

-Yarrow (Achillea millefolium) is widely appreciated for its delicate, fern-like foliage, clusters of long-lasting blooms, and benefits to pollinators and soil health.
-However, many gardeners ask the same question: Is yarrow invasive?
+Yarrow is widely appreciated for its delicate, fern-like foliage, clusters of long-lasting blooms, and benefits to pollinators and soil health.
+Also, known as Achillea, this perennial is one of our favorites here at Garden Delivery.
+Many gardeners ask the same question about Yarrow: Is it invasive?

 The answer is nuanced.
 While not classified as invasive in all regions, common yarrow can behave invasively, spreading aggressively in favorable conditions through both rhizomes and seeds.
-Understanding which varieties of yarrow grow aggressively, how yarrow spreads, and how to control it, is essential for keeping it a healthy part of your garden.
+Understanding which varieties of Yarrow grow aggressively, how yarrow spreads, and how to control it, is essential for keeping it a healthy part of your garden.

 Understanding Yarrow's Spreading Habits